-Course Pre-requisite: 1.
-Controls and Instrumentation

-2. Embedded Systems and RTOS

-- 1. To provide knowledge of MEMS fabrication steps. - 2.
-To provide knowledge of MEMS Materials with respect to applications. - 3.
-To demonstrate the use of semiconductor-based fabrication processes for sensors and actuators - 4.
-To provide an understanding of basic design and operation of MEMS sensors, actuators and passive structures.

-- 1. Understand the different MEMS devices, working principles, materials and their properties. - 2.
-Design and simulate MEMS devices using standard simulation tools. - 3.
-Develop different concepts of MEMS sensors and actuators for real-world applications. - 4.
-Understand the rudiments of Micro-fabrication techniques.
+Cours se Prerequisite: 1 Controls and Instrumentation 2 Embedded Systems and RTOS Cours se Objectives: 1 To provide knowledge of MEMS fabrication steps.
+2 To provide knowledge of MEMS Materials with respect to applications.
+3 To demonstrate the use of semiconductor-based fabrication processes for sensors and actuators 4 To provide an understanding of basic design and operation of MEMS sensors, actuators and passive structures.
+Cours e Outcomes: After successful completion of the course students will be able to: 1 Understand the different MEMS devices, working principles, materials and their properties.
+2 Design and simulate MEMS devices using standard simulation tools.
+3 Develop different concepts of MEMS sensors and actuators for real-world applications.
+4 Understand the rudiments of Micro-fabrication techniques.